-- Updated: Every person who wishes to enter the campus must show or submit proof that they are fully vaccinated or have had a recent negative COVID-19 test.
-This requirement (beginning no later than August 25, 2021, and following CUNY protocol) may replace or be implemented in addition to completing a health screening and temperature check. - o Updated: All CUNY students must be fully vaccinated to attend in-person or hybrid classes in Fall 2021, as per CUNY guidelines. - Exceptions may be made for religious and medical exemptions, as required by law.
-All student requests must be submitted through a declination form to the campus Location Vaccine Authority (LVA) and are subject to review and approval. - Updated: Students, faculty, and staff who do not show/submit proof they are fully vaccinated will be required to provide proof of a recent negative COVID-19 test, as described under Part 2, Section III.A.
-Screening > Testing.

-- Updated: All students, faculty, staff, and visitors coming to campus may be required to utilize the New York State Excelsior Pass to confirm proof of a COVID-19 vaccination or a negative result from a recent COVID-19 test.
+- Every person who wishes to enter the campus must show or submit proof that they are fully vaccinated or have had a recent negative COVID-19 test.
+This requirement (beginning no later than August 25, 2021, and following CUNY protocol) may replace or be implemented in addition to completing a health screening and temperature check. - o Updated 09/21: All CUNY students must be fully vaccinated to attend in-person or hybrid classes or to come on campus in Fall 2021, as per CUNY guidelines. - Exceptions may be made for religious and medical exemptions, as required by law.
+All student requests must be submitted through a declination form to the campus Location Vaccine Authority (LVA) and are subject to review and approval. - Updated 09/21: Faculty and staff who do not show/submit proof they are fully vaccinated will be required to provide proof of a recent negative COVID-19 test, as described under Part 2, Section III.A.
+Screening > Testing. - All students, faculty, staff, and visitors coming to campus may be required to utilize the New York State Excelsior Pass to confirm proof of a COVID-19 vaccination or a negative result from a recent COVID-19 test.
 Individuals who do not or cannot use the Excelsior Pass (such as those vaccinated outside of New York State) will be asked to confirm proof of vaccination or a recent negative COVID-19 test result using other means. - Faculty, staff, and students who have tested positive for COVID-19 will not be required to test for 90 days.
-They will resume the required COVID-19 testing frequency after that period and must share proof of a negative test within that time period or note from a medical doctor.
+They will resume the required COVID-19 testing frequency after that period and must share proof of a negative test within that time period or note from a medical doctor. - New 09/21: Visitors who are on campus for 30 minutes or less per visit do not have to comply with any COVID-19 vaccination or surveillance testing requirements applicable to CUNY staff unless the visitor expects during that time to be less than 6 feet distant of another person for a total of 15 minutes of more.